-The 2017 Animation summit begin today in Montreal and go from November 22-26 at Cinémathéque Québécoise and Centre PHI.
+The 2017 Animation Summits begin today in Montreal and go from November 22-26 at Cinémathèque Québécoise and Centre PHI.

-There is also dozens of fascinating short films from around the world in various programs.
+There are dozens of fascinating short films from around the world in various programs.
 And also the return of the program of Very shorts introducing one minute films.

-Master classes will include Beauty and the Beast and Lion King‘s producer, Don Hahn.
-(Wednesday 22 November 22 at 10:30 AM, at Cinémathèque québécoise).
 The enchanted world of Joël Vaudreuil will get a retrospective.
-And his own masterclass will take the shape of a live interactive performance with rock group Cheval Fou (Saturday november 25, 9PM, Cinémathèque québécoise).
+And his own masterclass will take the shape of a live interactive performance with rock group Cheval Fou (Saturday November 25, 9PM, Cinémathèque Québécoise).